n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.embeddingsgooglepalm.md

 # Embeddings Google PaLM

-The Embeddings Google PaLM node allows you to generate embeddings for a given text.
+Use the Embeddings Google PaLM node to generate embeddings for a given text.

 On this page, you'll find the node parameters for the Embeddings Google PaLM node, and links to more resources.